Disease Guide ·Ear Infections ·2026

 Recurring Ear Problem Trap

-If your cat has multiple ear infection claims, insurers may classify the condition as chronic or allergy-related.
-This can tie ear infections to a broader pre-existing allergy diagnosis.
-Switching insurers after recurring ear problems may result in all ear-related claims being excluded.
+Multiple claims trigger chronic or allergy-related classification.
+Links to broader pre-existing allergy diagnosis.
+Switching insurers may result in all ear-related claims excluded.

 Red flag · Chronic condition